Human rights in the Democratic Republic of the Congo: Abuses by FARDC forces allied with renegade General Nkunda and not under central command authority

+A report in 2006 noted that;

 Renegade General Nkunda, a former officer of the Congolese Rally for Democracy (RCD) rebel group and later of the FARDC, remained subject to a September 2005 international arrest warrant for alleged war crimes and crimes against humanity committed since 2002.
 Based in a location in North Kivu Province well known to and monitored by the transitional government security forces and MONUC, General Nkunda continued to control an estimated 1,500 to 2,000 FARDC soldiers who operated outside the transitional government's central command authority, although the government continued to pay their salaries, at least periodically.

 FARDC elements allied with renegade General Nkunda and not under central command authority killed civilians during the year.
 Three soldiers of the FARDC 811th Battalion, under the command of Major Claude in Kauma, North Kivu Province, attacked and looted a farm and forced the residents to transport the looted possessions.
 The soldiers summarily executed a civilian who refused to comply.

 FARDC elements allied with renegade General Nkunda and not under central command authority killed demobilized soldiers during the year.
 Soldiers of the 83rd Brigade beat a demobilized soldier to death on January 25 and then crucified him on a tree, allegedly for deserting the army and leaving the RCD political party.

 In Bwiza, North Kivu Province, 20 demobilized soldiers died in an underground holding cell in April and May after allegedly suffering cruel, inhuman, and degrading treatment by soldiers of the 83rd Brigade allied with renegade General Nkunda and not under central command authority.

 FARDC elements allied with renegade General Nkunda and not under central command authority raped civilians during the year.
 Soldiers of the Nkunda-allied FARDC 83rd Brigade raped up to 90 women during a conflict in Kibirizi, North Kivu Province in January.
 MONUC interviewed victims who claimed to have been raped by three or four soldiers, often in front of family members, including children.

 FARDC elements allied with renegade General Nkunda and not under central command authority recruited children into the military.

 FARDC brigades not under central command authority recruited children for General Nkunda in North Kivu Province during the year.
 Soldiers ordered new child recruits to recruit other children, sometimes at gunpoint.
 At least 70 children were recruited in this way.
 MONUC reported an additional 170 children present in the 84th Brigade under Colonel Akilimali and the 85th Brigade under Colonel Samy.

 FARDC elements allied with renegade General Nkunda and not under central command authority also re-recruited children.
 For example, according to MONUC, soldiers of the 835th Battalion abducted 13 demobilized children near Kitchange in Masisi (North Kivu Province) on June 22.
 On July 30, these soldiers traced two ex-child soldiers to their homes and tried to persuade them to return.
 Child protection NGOs stopped reunifying children with families in Masisi due to the risk of re-recruitment.